-TLS values its strong relationship with HMRC and views this as an important part of its wider tax strategy.
-We strive to be transparent with HMRC and, in cases of interpretation or complexity, work with them on a real time basis to determine the correct outcome.
-We work hard to maintain and develop a strong, proactive working relationship with HMRC.
+The Group maintains a constructive relationship with HMRC and views this as an important part of the wider tax strategy.
+It is transparent with HMRC and, in cases of interpretation or complexity, works with HMRC on a real time basis to determine the correct outcome.

-This work in developing and maintaining an open and productive relationship has culminated in HMRC awarding “low risk status” to TLS, which we value greatly.
+Developing and maintaining an open and productive relationship has culminated in HMRC awarding “low risk status” to the Group, which we value greatly and expect to maintain.

-TLS seeks to make use of such reliefs where appropriate in order to control tax costs.
-Whilst seeking to minimise tax liabilities for the benefit of customers and stakeholders, TLS policy is not to take an aggressive interpretation of tax legislation or use artificial tax avoidance schemes.
-We do not utilise tax incentives or opportunities where these carry significant reputational risk or significant risk of damaging our relationship with HMRC.
+The Group’s tax strategy and policies seek to make use of such appropriate reliefs and to control tax costs.
+Whilst seeking to minimise tax liabilities for the benefit of customers and stakeholders, the Group’s policy is not to take an aggressive interpretation of tax legislation or use artificial tax avoidance schemes.
+We will not utilise tax incentives or opportunities where these carry significant reputational risk or significant risk of negatively impacting our relationship with HMRC.

-Tax is part of the Finance function of TLS and is the ultimate responsibility of the EU Finance Director who is responsible for TLS tax strategy and policies.
+Tax strategy is part of the Finance function of the Group and is the ultimate responsibility of the European Finance Director who is responsible for the UK operation’s tax strategy and policies.